clouddrove/github-shared-workflows/README.md

 <h1 align="center">GitHub-Shared-Workflows</h1>
 <p align="center">
-Github shared workflow means workflow which we can use in multiple repo with some kind of simple structure.
+GitHub shared workflow defines a workflow that we can use in multiple repos with a simple structure.
 </p>

-The GitHub Shared Workflows offers benefits to use a workflow with simple calling structure and proper documentation.
-Basically this shared workflow feature can overcome the issue of upgrading hundreds of workflows when any new updation will come.
-In this repo we have many kind of workflows related to terraform, kubernetes, helm, sst and some kind of regular workflows like maintain changelog, auto assignee and many more.
+This repo offers to using a workflow with a simple calling structure and proper documentation.
+This shared workflow feature can overcome the issue of upgrading hundreds of workflows whenever any new updation is required.
+In this repo, we have many kinds of workflows related to Terraform, Kubernetes, Helm, SST, and regular workflows like maintain changelog, auto assignee, and many more.

 ## How shared workflow use
 ```yaml